Selukartejas/Python_ATM_project/README.md

     - Displays the current account balance.

 5. **Withdraw Funds:**
-    - Allows users to withdraw funds from their account.
+    - Allows users to withdraw funds, ensuring there's enough balance.
-    - Checks for sufficient balance before processing the withdrawal.

 6. **Deposit Funds:**
     - Enables users to deposit funds into their account.

 7. **Change PIN:**
-    - Users can change their PIN for added security.
+    - Users have the option to change their PIN for enhanced security.

 8. **Object Factory:**
-    - Implements an object factory pattern for creating instances of different components (Welcome, Authenticate, Menu, Balance, Withdraw, Deposit, Ledger).
+    - Implements an object factory pattern for creating instances of various components (Welcome, Authenticate, Menu, Balance, Withdraw, Deposit, Ledger).

-## Usage
+## How to Use
-1. **Run the script:**
+1. **Run the Script:**
-    - Execute the Python script to start the banking system.
+    - Execute the Python script to initiate the banking system.

-2. **Follow the prompts:**
+2. **Follow Prompts:**
-    - Enter the PIN as prompted.
+    - Enter the PIN when prompted.
-    - Choose from the menu options.
+    - Choose desired actions from the menu.
-    - Perform transactions as needed.
+    - Complete transactions as needed.

 3. **Exit:**
-    - Choose the "Exit" option to terminate the banking system.
+    - Choose the "Exit" option to close the banking system.

 ## Security Considerations
 1. **PIN Authentication:**
-    - Users must enter the correct PIN to access their account.
+    - Users must provide the correct PIN to access their account.
-    - Account block after three consecutive incorrect PIN entries.
+    - Account blocking occurs after three consecutive incorrect PIN entries.

 2. **User Feedback:**
-    - Informative messages guide users through each step of the process.
+    - Clear and informative messages guide users through each step.

 3. **Account Block:**
-    - In case of too many incorrect PIN attempts, the account is blocked.
+    - After too many incorrect PIN attempts, the account is blocked.
-    - Additional measures can be implemented, such as contacting customer support.
+    - Additional measures, like contacting customer support, can be implemented.

 ## Dependencies
 - Python 3.x

 ## Acknowledgments
 This basic banking system script is designed for educational purposes and is not intended for use in actual banking operations.
 It serves as a simple example of a console-based banking application.

-Feel free to explore and modify the code to suit your learning and development needs.
+Feel free to explore and modify the code to meet your learning and development needs.

-**Disclaimer:** This script is not suitable for use in a production environment and is solely intended for educational purposes.